Florida Business Entity Search Explained: Corporations, LLCs & More (2026)

 For-profit corporations are commonly used by businesses that plan to:

-• Raise capital through investors
+• Raise capital from investors

 • Issue shares